shammun/clim_680_hw/index.md

   </code>
 </pre>

 For convenience, we can also look at how different is positive or negative phase compared to neutral phase for temperature.
-This is also in accordance with the composite plot we have just seen.
+This is also in accordance with the composite plot we have just seen [Notebook](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 9 -->
 <button onclick="toggleVisibility('image9', 'code9')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">